WeSon8840/single-cell-integration-pipeline/single_cell_Demo.md

 - Y-axis: the marker `score`, which could be log-fold change (LFC), AUROC score, or Z-score.
 - Gene names are displayed to indicate their significance in the given cluster and each cluster may represent a different cell type.
   - For example: `NKG7`、`GNLY`、 are the marker genes in cluster 6.
 Which means cluster 6 might be `NK Cells`.
-- Some Clusters Lack Clear Markers, for example cluster 8 has low score compare to others.
-Which means those cell might be low-quality cells or doublets.

 #### 7.2 Create Marker Gene Dictionary